 20 y.o. male sustained bilateral

-How Much is an Injury Claim Worth?
+How Much is an Injury Claim Worth in New Jersey?

 The potential value of an injury claim will depend on the severity of the injury and the circumstances of the accident.
 Some accident victims received millions of dollars in compensation for their medical bills, lost wages, and pain and suffering.
 However, each case is unique, and past awards do not guarantee nor predict the amount of money a plaintiff might recover by filing a claim.
 When our attorneys accept a personal injury case, we will carefully consider multiple factors when estimating the value of the claim, including: